cocos-creator/docs-3d-deprecated/en/editor/publish/build-options.md

 The build will compress engine files and project scripts by default, if you want to generate a `sourcemap`, you need to check this box.

-A source map is a file that maps from the transformed source to the original source, enabling the browser to reconstruct the original source and present the reconstructed original in the debugger.
-For more details on source maps, please refer to the [Source Maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) documentation.
+A `source map` is a file that maps from the transformed source to the original source, enabling the browser to reconstruct the original source and present the reconstructed original in the debugger.
+For more details on `source maps`, please refer to the [Source Maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) documentation.

 ### Compress Texture